 - Participants will sign, scan and send in waivers electronically before arrival.
-If they have not done so, paper waivers may be used if they sign with their own pen or wash hands after signing.
+If they have not done so, paper waivers may be used.
+Two containers of pens, one with cleaned and one with used pens will be available.
+Used pens will be sanitized after use.

 - When participants arrive, each household may choose an area on the benches outside the kayak shop to stage their gear that is at least 6 feet from other households’ areas.
 Guides may select and bring out personal flotation device (PFD), spray skirt, pump, paddle, and any optional additional equipment to each participant.
-Guides will handle participants’ equipment while wearing a mask, with gloves or freshly washed hands.
 Guides will demonstrate how gear is fitted so that participants may correctly put on and adjust PFD and spray skirt.

 - Guide will select kayaks for each participant and instruct on how to adjust foot pedals.
-If the guide needs to make any adjustments or repairs to the kayak, he or she will let the participant get out before the guide works on it while wearing a mask, using freshly washed hands or gloves.
+If the guide needs to make any adjustments or repairs to the kayak, he or she will let the participant get out before the guide works on it.

 - Only one group at a time will be permitted to get outfitted and launch in a single location.

-- When groups are launching from a location other than Viewpoint Landing, they will drive their own vehicle(s).
-When Columbia River Kayaking one-way programs are booked requiring guides to shuttle participants, driver and riders must all wear masks when within the vehicle unless all passengers have been vaccinated.
+- When Columbia River Kayaking one-way programs are booked requiring guides to shuttle participants, driver and riders must all wear masks.
+We suggest N95 or KN95 masks be worn.

 - After the program each kayak will be sprayed down with a hose nozzle and vacuumed out.
 If kayaks are to be used again by a different client in the same day, they will be sprayed down with CDC-approved disinfectant prior to each subsequent use.

-- Participants must cancel if they have a fever, cough, shortness of breath, fatigue, muscle aches, or new loss of taste or smell.
-They can reschedule with no penalty when they are feeling better.
+- Participants must cancel if they have a fever, cough, shortness of breath, fatigue, muscle aches, new loss of taste or smell, positive rapid test, or known exposure to someone who is sick.
+They can reschedule with no penalty when they are feeling better and any CDC recommended self-quarantine period has ended.

-- At the end of each program, participants will be requested to report back to CRK if they have developed any Covid-19 symptoms within two weeks after the program.
+- At the end of each program, participants will be requested to report back to CRK if they have developed any Covid-19 symptoms within 72 hours after the program.
 If they have, CRK will follow up by reporting to local health authorities.

 - Columbia River Kayaking will keep up-to-date on all changes issued by the Office of the Governor, the Department of Labor & Industries, and the Department of Health.